Use collaboration to build capacity with minimal (or no) expense

 Collaboration describes any number of scenarios in which two or more organizations work together toward a common goal while retaining their individual structures and autonomy.
 Collaborations can be informal arrangements to share information or more strategic alliances with shared decision-making.
 These arrangements can be time-limited or ongoing.

 - Coalitions that work together to accomplish a shared purpose

-No matter the form, the goal of the collaboration is more efficient use of resources for the organizations involved.
-The right partnerships can also leverage those resources to achieve more than either entity could achieve alone.
-For example, partnerships may open the door to new forms of fundraising or new sources of income.
+No matter the form, the goal of the nonprofit collaboration is more efficient use of resources and greater impact for the organizations involved.
+The right nonprofit partnerships can also leverage those resources to achieve more than either entity could achieve alone.
+For example, partnerships may open the door to new forms of nonprofit fundraising or new sources of income.

 Could collaboration work for you?

 If the answer is yes, then look in your community for like-minded organizations.
 Learn about their goals and initiatives.
+Do they seem to be outcomes-driven?
 How do they compare to yours?
 Don't eliminate so-called competitors.
 If they're pursuing similar goals, they could turn out to be strong allies — and sometimes it's worth looking beyond your immediate area of focus.

 - Cost savings.
 Both organizations save money through joint purchasing, shared use of transportation, shared expenses for facility rental, use of a consolidated preferred vendor program and joint staff training.